tronprotocol/documentation/English_Documentation/TRON_Introduction/TRON_Brochure.md

 ## Third Party Applications

-+ Token Deployment Platforem
++ Token Deployment Platform

     Third party developers are granted access to TRON’s network for the development of their own platforms.
-With the use of Tron’s token module, users of these platforms could also customize their own tokens.
+With the use of TRON’s token module, users of these platforms could also customize their own tokens.

 + Wallet